 HEED has no specific denominational or cultural focus and is doctrinally acceptable to a broad range of conservative Christian denominations.
 For more information, please see our statement of faith.

 Does HEED have a Statement of Faith?

 Are families required to agree with the Statement of Faith?

 Families attending HEED local classes are required to sign the Statement of Faith in agreement.
-Families enrolling in HEED Online classes do not have to sign the Statement of Faith, but must be aware that the classes are taught from a biblical worldview; and must agree not to challenge the beliefs set forth in the Statement of Faith.
+Families enrolling in HEED classes should understand that the classes are taught from a biblical worldview; and must agree to the beliefs set forth in the Statement of Faith.

 When is enrollment?

-Enrollment opens April 1st for the following school year.
-Returning families may register one day earlier than new families.
+Enrollment opens around April 1st for the following school year.

 How does registration work?